SumitKumarCSE/OOPS/Notes.md

     return 0;
 }
 ```
+# Destructor
-`Destructor`: A destructor is a special member function that works just opposite to a constructor; unlike constructors that are used for initializing an object, destructors destroy (or delete) the object.
+A destructor is a special member function that works just opposite to a constructor; unlike constructors that are used for initializing an object, destructors destroy (or delete) the object.
 The purpose of the destructor is to free the resources that the object may have acquired during its lifetime.

 The thing is to be noted here, if the object is created by using new or the constructor uses new to allocate memory that resides in the heap memory or the free store, the destructor should use delete to free the memory.